 No visit to a historical city would be complete without hearing a few tales about its past.
 And Edinburgh has no shortage of stories.
 One of the best places to hear the history of Edinburgh is with a guided tour at Edinburgh Castle.
 Hear about the medieval Queen Margaret of Scotland.
 She was famously known as the ‘Pearl of Scotland’, and her commitment to charities and people.

-Or, why not visit the haunted Blair Street Underground Vaults with a guide, and learn about witchcraft, torture and spooky residents.
+Or, why not visit our hidden underground city with a guide, and learn about witchcraft, torture and spooky residents.

 A Medieval Christmas in Edinburgh